vdolek/angular-runtime-config/README.md

 ## How does it work?

 At the initialisation phase of Angular app request for JSON configuration file is made.
-The content of the file is saved for later use.
-The configuration parameters are the resolvable by dependency injection.
+The content of the file is saved into configuration object that is resolvable by dependency injection.

 By default, it looks for `config.json` file at the app root.
-But it can be changed to look for any other file, or even for multiple files that will be merged into one configuration.
-This way you can have some configuration parameters shared between all environments and override only the different ones.
+But it can be changed to look for any other file, or even for multiple files that will be merged into one configuration object.
+This way you can have some configuration parameters shared between all environments and override only the specific parameters.

 It can be as simple as: